Sam-Wisdoms/readme-generator/README.md

  GPL

 ## How to contribute
-  'Send an email track@track.com about what you wish to contribute to and you will be given access to the project repo.'
+  "Send an email track@track.com about what you wish to contribute to and you will be given access to the project repo."

 ## Testing

-  ['\n Smoke test', '\n Unit test', '\n Utility test'
+ Smoke Testing,
+ System Testing,
+ Exploratory Test,
+ Usability Test

 ## Questions
-  'Send an email to track@track.com'
+  "Email your queries to track@track.com"